-How many times have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?
+How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 While this does sound easy, it usually isn’t unless you know ways of getting rid of them efficiently.